 A handwritten doctor’s letter that is poorly written or may not have all the required details

 A prescription print-out sheet, which does not have all of the patient’s vital information

 The patient does not have any of the above.

-With these emergency referrals there is often a problem for the receiving team to build up an accurate picture of the patient’s presenting problem and their social circumstances.
-Sometimes the patient is unable to answer questions about their presenting problems and the care they receive prior to admission to the hospital.
+With these emergency referrals, there is often a problem for the receiving team to build up an accurate picture of the patient’s presenting problem and their social circumstances.
+Sometimes the patient is unable to answer questions about their presenting problems and the care they receive before admission to the hospital.
 This can lead to:

 Delay with prescribing treatment on admission